firedrakeproject/firedrake/docs/source/matrix-free.rst

 Stokes and Navier-Stokes equations.
 Particularly, the :class:`.MassInvPC` and :class:`.PCDPC` preconditioners.
-The former is useful for Stokes problems where, in the absence of high viscosity contrasts, the Schur complement is well-approximated by the pressure mass matrix.
+The former is useful for Stokes problems where, in the absence of high viscosity contrasts, the Schur complement is spectrally equivalent to the viscosity-weighted pressure mass matrix.
 The latter implements the pressure-convection-diffusion approximation for the Navier-Stokes Schur complement, which approximates the inverse of the Schur complement by a mass matrix solve, the application of a scalar convection-diffusion operator using the current velocity of the Newton step, and a Poisson solve.

 Providing application context to preconditioners
 ------------------------------------------------